rich0664/ReachTheBorder/_posts/2015-07-15-Trying-to-make-blog-posts-with-prose.md

 ---
+"0": "[object Object]"
 published: true
+title: "Is this the title?"
 ---

 So, what's going on.
 I've been working on this stuff for a bit now and i'm almost done :)